SIP Trunking Explained: Moving from PSTN to SIP Trunk

 Our farewell to the PSTN brings many benefits.
 SIP Trunks deliver:

-Lower monthly Line & DID Rental – The monthly fee to have several lines installed at your office drops significantly with SIP Trunks.
+- Lower monthly Line & DID Rental – The monthly fee to install several lines at your office drops significantly with SIP Trunks.
 And the DIDs cost a lot less.

-Leverage a modern IP PBX – Modern IP PBX / Unified Communications solutions will give customers increased productivity and mobility and boost sales.
+- Leverage a Modern IP PBX – Modern IP PBX / Unified Communications solutions will increase customers’ productivity and mobility and boost sales.
 Connecting an IP PBX to SIP Trunks is much easier than via the PSTN.
 You can go on-premise or host; the choice is yours.

-Flexibility – Adding channels to your SIP Trunk is easy to cope with increased calls.
+- Flexibility – Adding channels to your SIP Trunk can easily cope with increased calls.
 A simple phone call will allow you to add media, which can often be done immediately.
 Compare that to the delay in installing additional lines and then upgrading your old PBX to handle more lines!

 Selecting the Right SIP Trunk Provider